AmandaSnyder/liiine/README.md

 # liiine
-Calculate the distance of a line from two cartesian points with a form-based UI and javascript / client-side calculation.
+Calculate the distance of a line from two cartesian points with a form-based UI and server-side calculation.
+Heavy WIP.
+The main / client-side code is here as a placeholder until it is fully replaced.

 <b>readme.md</b> - you are here.